glouppe/info8010-deep-learning/lecture7.md

 We can modify the toy problem to consider targets where the pairs to average are the two right and leftmost shapes.

 .center.width-100[![](figures/lec7/toy2.png)]
-.alert[The performance is expected to be poor given the inability of the self-attention layer to take into account absolute or relative positions.]
+.alert[The performance is expected to be poor given the inability of the self-attention layer to take into account absolute or relative positions.
+The input is indeed actually a .bold[set], and not a sequence, for the self-attention layer.]

 .footnote[Credits: Francois Fleuret, [Deep Learning](https://fleuret.org/dlc/), UNIGE/EPFL.]